Palm slips to near one-month low on weaker rival oils

 Exports of Malaysian palm oil products for March 1-10 rose 50.8% to 487,530 tonnes from 323,280 tonnes shipped during Feb.
 1-10, cargo surveyor Societe Generale de Surveillance said.

-CGS-CIMB forecast palm oil stocks to fall by 13% to 1.84 million tonnes month-on-month by end-March due to higher exports demand ahead of the Eid festival and slower growth in supply due to floods in Malaysia.

 Dalian’s most-active soyoil contract fell 1.3% while its palm oil contract lost 1.5%.
-Soyoil prices on the Chicago Board of Trade were down 0.4%.
+Soyoil prices on the Chicago Board of Trade were down 0.4 percent.

 Comments